Spersocial/.github/profile/readme.md

 ## Getting Started
 To get started, you'll need to request access to our organization.
 Once you have access, you can browse our repositories and start contributing to our projects.

-## Repositories
-Our organization houses a variety of repositories, including:
-	•	Game codebases
-	•	Backend infrastructure
-	• Company Framework

 ## Contributing
 We welcome contributions from all of our developers.
 To contribute to a repository, simply fork the repository, make your changes, and create a pull request.
 Our team will review your changes and merge them if they meet our standards.